crypto-org-chain/chain-docs/docs/getting-started/thaler-testnet-azure-1click.md

 drwxr-xr-x  2 crypto crypto    4096 Aug 10 10:30 sockets/
 ```

-Next, we use the reconfiguration script `reconfig.sh`, to clean up the old data(if any) and obtain a fresh validator keys.
-Futhermore, you can choose the node type that you would like to run:
+Next, we use the reconfiguration script `reconfig.sh`, to clean up the old data(if any) and obtain a fresh validator key.
+Furthermore, you can choose the node type that you would like to run:

+## A. Running a council node (validator)

 #### Step 3-A. Running a council node